bavelsoft/fieldmapper/README.md

         YourTarget map(YourSource y);
     }

-Take a look at [the @TypeMapper souce](https://github.com/bavelsoft/typemapper/blob/master/src/main/java/com/bavelsoft/typemapper/TypeMap.java) for the default generated code templates, and how to customize them.
+[The @TypeMapper souce](https://github.com/bavelsoft/typemapper/blob/master/src/main/java/com/bavelsoft/typemapper/TypeMap.java) shows the default generated code templates, and can give you an idea how you might customize them.

 If you'd like to use dependency injection, define abstract getter methods and wire up the generated class properly.